-"Air and Angles"

-"O! might those sighs and tears return again"
+"Air and Angles" "O! might those sighs and tears return again" "Jealousy" "The Autumnal" "Sweetest love, I do not go" "A Fever"

-"Jealousy"

-"The Autumnal"

-"Sweetest love, I do not go"

-"A Fever"

-In Question 1 students will be required to explain with reference to the context any two extracts out of the given three.
+In Question 1 student will be required to explain with reference to the context any two extracts out of the given three.
 There will be one extract from each unit.
-8x2=16

-Question 2 shall have very short-answer type questions.
+8x2=16Question 2 shall have very short-answer type questions.
 There will be four questions on each unit.
-Students will be required to attempt any eight out of the twelve in about 100 words each.

-Questions 3, 4 and 5 will be essay type questions on unit I, II and III respectively.
+Students will be required to attempt any eight out of the twelve questions in about 100 words each.
+8x2=16Questions 3, 4 and 5 will be essay type questions on unit I, II and III respectively.
 There will be internal choice in each question.
+16x3=48